-University of Arizona Law’s small classes in the Legal Writing Program and our team of career legal-writing faculty (pictured above) provide an ideal opportunity to model professionalism and bring lessons from the real-world practice of law into the law-school classroom.
+University of Arizona Law’s small size and our team of career legal-writing faculty (pictured above) provide an ideal opportunity to model professionalism and bring lessons from the real-world practice of law into the law-school classroom.

 We make it our mission to convey our passion for the legal profession.
 Both in and out of class, we strive to model and instill the highest standards of diligence, competence, service, and candor to prepare students for a client-centered law practice.